The Sales Enablement Materials Checklist

 Sales enablement material has never been more important.

 Especially for field sales teams.
-Unlike inbound or outbound teams, where calls and meetings are almost exclusively done either over the phone, or video calling platforms (such as CrankWheel), field teams had the advantage of meeting face-to-face.
+Unlike inbound or outbound teams, where calls and meetings are almost exclusively done either over the phone or via video calling platforms (such as CrankWheel), field teams had the advantage of meeting face-to-face.

 Sales leads need to see why they should buy into what you are selling.
 This is where Sales enablement material plays a key supporting role.
 In this article, we provide a basic checklist of what you need, which is either something a marketing person or team can provide, or an external partner can deliver.